MicrosoftDocs/sql-docs/docs/t-sql/statements/merge-transact-sql.md

 - I/O performance may be affected.

   The MERGE statement performs a full table scan of both the source and target tables.
 Dividing the operation into batches reduces the number of write operations performed per batch; however, each batch will perform a full table scan of the source and target tables.
-The resulting read activity may affect the performance of the query.
+The resulting read activity may affect the performance of the query and other concurrent activity on the tables.

 - Incorrect results can occur.

   It is important to ensure that all successive batches target new rows or undesired behavior such as incorrectly inserting duplicate rows into the target table can occur.
 This can happen when the source table includes a row that was not in a target batch but was in the overall target table.

-- To insure correct results:
+To ensure correct results:

   - Use the ON clause to determine which source rows affect existing target rows and which are genuinely new.
   - Use an additional condition in the WHEN MATCHED clause to determine if the target row has already been updated by a previous batch.
+  - Use an additional condition in the WHEN MATCHED clause and SET logic to verify the same row cannot be updated twice.

 Because the TOP clause is only applied after these clauses are applied, each execution either inserts one genuinely unmatched row or updates one existing row.

+### Concurrency considerations for MERGE

+In terms of locking, MERGE is different from discrete, consecutive INSERT, UPDATE, and DELETE statements.
+However, MERGE still executes INSERT, UPDATE, and DELETE independently.
+However, because of logic involved in comparison for the source query and target table, MERGE statements are recommended in (but not limited to) the following scenarios:

+1. ETL operations involving large row counts be executed during a time when other concurrent operations are *not* expected.
+When heavy concurrency is expected, separate INSERT, UPDATE, and DELETE logic may perform better, with less blocking, than a MERGE statement.
+1. Complex operations involving small row counts.
+1. Complex operations involving user tables where indexes can be designed to ensure optimal execution plans, avoiding table scans and lookups in favor of index scans or - ideally - index seeks.
+1. Scenarios requiring data UPDATE where the target table does not have a columnstore index.
+Columnstore indexes in general do not perform well with UPDATE statements, where a DELETE followed by an INSERT is likely to perform better.

 ### Bulk Load best practices